-- Make yourself a role model worth emulating by managing your emotions and apologizing for times when you lose control.
+- Make yourself a role model worth emulating by managing your emotions and apologising for times when you lose control.

 - Do not shout or yell at people, or become physically violent as this can have a significant adverse impact on your child’s mind.

-- Use every possible opportunity to talk to your children about emotions and teach them how to manage these.
+- Use every possible opportunity to talk to your children about emotions and teach them how to manage them.

-- Learn to identify the emotions going through your child by familiarizing yourself with their body language and behaviour closely.
+- Learn to identify the emotions going through your child by familiarising yourself with their body language and behaviour closely.